nirm03/SublimeLinter-clang/README.md

 1. Make a pull request.
 1. Be patient.  ;-)

-Please note that modications should follow these coding guidelines:
+Please note that modifications should follow these coding guidelines:

 - Indent is 4 spaces.
 - Code should pass flake8 and pep257 linters.